-Dr. Sima Stein is a well-respected pediatrician with offices in San Jose and Mountain View, California, who encourages parents to view an annual physical as an excellent time to evaluate your child’s development as well as their physical health.
+Dr. Sima Stein is a well-respected pediatrician with offices in San Jose, California, who encourages parents to view an annual physical as an excellent time to evaluate your child’s development as well as their physical health.
 Routine developmental screening can identify a problem early, when intervention is often most successful.
 Whether it’s time for your child’s annual physical or you have concerns about your child’s development, call Sima Stein, MD today to schedule an appointment or book your visit online.

 When you have an infant or toddler, you can expect to hear the term “developmental milestones” from friends with kids, relatives with good intentions, and your pediatrician at each well-child visit.

 Doctors use these milestones as markers to determine whether your child is developing as expected.
 They include physical, social, and emotional development and are categorized by a range rather than a specific age since no two children develop at the same rate.
 For instance, doctors expect your baby to master the art of rolling over sometime between 4 and 6 months.